Last Updated: Feb 8, 2021

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act included $175 billion allocated for Provider Relief Fund (PRF) payments to hospitals and health care practitioners.

-While the payments are not loans and do not need to be repaid, recipients that received one or more payments exceeding $10,000 total will be required to submit spending reports to the U.S. Department of Health and Human Services (HHS).
+While the payments are not loans and do not need to be repaid, recipients must comply with PRF terms and conditions in order to keep the funds.
+Providers that received one or more payments exceeding $10,000 total will be required to submit spending reports to the U.S. Department of Health and Human Services (HHS).